Ashwini607/Timer/README.md

 # How does the timer bash file work?

 It uses the Jena library to execute the SPAQRL query.
+You can download the Apache-Jena java package from http://jena.apache.org/download/index.html.

 Executible file is "rsparql" but I have modified it to make more space for running query having larger number of results, because it was facing less space avilable problem in such queries.